Pentium 4: Microarchitecture

 In benchmark evaluations, the advantages of the NetBurst microarchitecture were unclear.
 With carefully optimized application code, the first Pentium 4s outperformed Intel's fastest Pentium III (clocked at 1.13 GHz at the time), as expected.
 But in legacy applications with many branching or x87 floating-point instructions, the Pentium 4 would merely match or run slower than its predecessor.
 Its main downfall was a shared unidirectional bus.
 The NetBurst microarchitecture consumed more power and emitted more heat than any previous Intel or AMD microarchitectures.

 As a result, the Pentium 4's introduction was met with mixed reviews: Developers disliked the Pentium 4, as it posed a new set of code optimization rules.
 For example, in mathematical applications, AMD's lower-clocked Athlon (the fastest-clocked model was clocked at 1.2 GHz at the time) easily outperformed the Pentium 4, which would only catch up if software was re-compiled with SSE2 support.
 Tom Yager of Infoworld magazine called it "the fastest CPU – for programs that fit entirely in cache".
 Computer-savvy buyers avoided Pentium 4 PCs due to their price premium, questionable benefit, and initial restriction to Rambus' RDRAM.
 In terms of product marketing, the Pentium 4's singular emphasis on clock frequency (above all else) made it a marketer's dream.
-The result of this was that the NetBurst microarchitecture was often referred to as a marchitecture by various computing websites and publications during the life of the Pentium 4.
+The result of this was that the NetBurst microarchitecture was often referred to as a marketecture by various computing websites and publications during the life of the Pentium 4.
 It was also called "NetBust", a term popular with reviewers who reflected negatively upon the processor's performance.